coderofsalvation/express-api-user-management-signup/README.md

 * Session Tracking for Logged-In Users
 * Local Cookie Storage for Returning Users
 * Blowfish-based Scheme Password Encryption
-* extra REST webhooks for flexibilitystorage (to integrate with api proxy like apiaxle e.g.)
+* extra webhooks for flexibilitystorage (to integrate with api proxy like apiaxle e.g.)
 * apikey support + regeneration of apikey
 * works standalone and as express drop-in lib (the latter needs improvement eg. app.use)

+#### Webhooks

+The following webhooks are fired whenever

+* configuredhost + /add
+    when user adds account
+* configuredhost + /update
+    when user updates account
+* configuredhost + /update/pass
+    when user changes password
+* configuredhost + /update/apikey
+    when user regenerates apikey
+* configuredhost + /login
+    when user logs in
+* configuredhost + /reset/pass
+    when user resets password

+These webhooks can be reacted upon by other middle/software in order to send emails or update api proxy settings e.g.

 ***